President of Germany: Residences and office

 The official residence of the president is Bellevue Palace in Berlin.
 The president's second official residence is the Hammerschmidt Villa in Bonn, the former capital city of West Germany.

-Although these are the president's official residences, he does not live in Bellevue palace.
+Although these are the president's official residences, they do not live in Bellevue palace.
 Instead, it is only used as a ceremonial office.
-The president and his wife live in a villa in Dahlem which is part of the Berlin borough of Steglitz-Zehlendorf.
+The president and their spouse live in a villa in Dahlem which is part of the Berlin borough of Steglitz-Zehlendorf.

 The Office of the President (Bundespräsidialamt) is a supreme federal authority.
-It organises the president's work, supports the president in the performance of his duties as head of state and coordinates his working relationships with other parts of the German government and administration.
+It organises the president's work, supports the president in the performance of their duties as head of state, and coordinate their working relationships with other parts of the German government and administration.
 Its top official, who takes precedence over all other German state secretaries, is the Head of the Office of the President (Chef des Bundespräsidialamts).

-The office and its staff advise the president, informs them of all developments in domestic and foreign affairs and carries out the instructions of the president or forwards these to the corresponding ministry or authority.
+The office and its staff advise the president, inform them of all developments in domestic and foreign affairs and carry out the instructions of the president or forward these to the corresponding ministry or authority.

 Transportation

 The president's car is usually black, made in Germany and has the numberplate "0 – 1" with the presidential standard on the right wing of the car.
-The president also uses a VIP helicopter operated by the Federal Police and VIP aircraft (Bombardier Global 5000, Airbus A319CJ, Airbus A310 or A340) operated by the Executive Transport Wing of the German Air Force.
+The president also uses a VIP helicopter operated by the Federal Police and VIP aircraft (Bombardier Global 5000, Airbus A319CJ, Airbus A321, or A350) operated by the Executive Transport Wing of the German Air Force.
 When the president is on board, the flight's callsign is "German Airforce 001".

 Presidential standard

-The standard of the president of Germany was adopted on 11 April 1921, and used in this design until 1933.
-A slightly modified version also existed from 1926, that was used in addition to the 1921 version.
-In 1933, these versions were both replaced by another modified version, that was used until 1935.

-The Weimar-era presidential standard from 1921 was adopted again as presidential standard by a decision by President Theodor Heuss on 20 January 1950, when he also formally adopted other Weimar-era state symbols including the coat of arms.
-The eagle (Reichsadler, now called Bundesadler) in the design that was used in the coat of arms and presidential standard in the Weimar Republic and today was originally introduced by a decision by President Friedrich Ebert on 11 November 1919.

-The standard is flown on Bellevue palace when the president is in the official residence in Berlin or travelling in another part of Germany.
-It is taken down only when the president resides at Villa Hammerschmidt in Bonn, if they have designated another place in Germany as their official residence, or when they're abroad.